Madrid has various schemes in place:

 Putting the sticker on your windshild is voluntary - as the scheme is camera enforced.

-Exemptions to the prohibition of parking:
+Exemptions to the prohibition of parking (go here to apply for an exemption):

 Exemptions to the odd and even numberplate scheme: